 The Plex model is simple.
 First, the Plex server will scan and organize your local media files, and then the Plex player can access the media content on the end devices.
 See the picture below:

-The whole process only contains three steps: you set up a Plex Media Server, you add your own media to your Plex Media Server, and you access that media using multiple Plex player apps.
+The whole process only contains three steps: you set up a Plex Media Server, add your own media to your Plex Media Server, and you can access that media using multiple Plex player apps.
 During the setup, the steps involving the Plex media server is a little bit complicated.
 And we will cover it in detail with pictures.
 Let’s get started!

 Note: The setup of the Plex media server is conducted on a Windows computer.
 Installation of Plex on other devices should be similar.

 Before start, you should check whether your device is compatible with Plex Media Server.
 The supported devices are:

 Network-Attached Storage (NAS): Netgear ReadyNAS, WD My Cloud & My Passport, QNAP, Drobo, Synology, Thecus, Seagate, Asustor, TerraMaster, unRAID

 >> Visit https://www.plex.tv/ and sign in or sign up for a new Plex account.
 Then you’ll be directed to the Plex web control panel.
 On the top-right corner, click on your avatar and select Get Plex Apps.

 >> Under the Plex Media Server options, choose the right version for your platform and click Download.